-The cause of IBS is unknown.
+The cause of irritable bowel syndrome (IBS) is unknown.
 No anatomic cause can be found on laboratory tests, x-rays, and biopsies.
-Emotional factors, diet, drugs, or hormones may precipitate or aggravate GI symptoms.
+Emotional factors, diet, drugs, or hormones may precipitate or aggravate gastrointestinal symptoms.
 Historically, the disorder was often considered as purely psychosomatic.
-Although psychosocial factors are involved, IBS is better understood as a combination of psychosocial and physiologic factors.
+Although psychosocial factors are involved, IBS is better understood as a combination of physiologic and psychosocial factors.

 Constipation may be explained by slower colonic transit, and diarrhea may be explained by faster colonic transit.
 Some patients with constipation have fewer colonic high amplitude-propagated contractions, which propel colonic contents over several segments.
 Conversely, excess sigmoid motor activity may retard transit in functional constipation.

-Postprandial abdominal discomfort may be attributed to an exaggerated gastro-colonic reflex (the colonic contractile response to a meal), the presence of colonic high amplitude-propagated contractions, increased intestinal sensitivity (visceral hyperalgesia), or a combination of these factors.
+Postprandial abdominal discomfort may be attributed to an exaggerated gastro-colonic reflex (the colonic contractile response to a meal), the presence of colonic high amplitude-propagated contractions, visceral hyperalgesia, or a combination of these factors.
 Fat ingestion may increase intestinal permeability and exaggerate hypersensitivity.
 Ingestion of food high in fermentable oligosaccharides, disaccharides, monosaccharides, and polyols (collectively called FODMAPs) are poorly absorbed in the small intestine and may increase colonic motility and secretion.

-IBS tends to begin in adolescence and the 20s, causing bouts of symptoms that recur at irregular periods.
-Onset in late adult life is less common but not rare.
-Symptoms rarely rouse the sleeping patient.
-Symptoms are often triggered by food, particularly fats, or by stress.
+Irritable bowel syndrome tends to begin in adolescence and the 20s, causing bouts of symptoms that recur at irregular periods.
+Onset in late adult life is less common.
+Symptoms of IBS rarely rouse the sleeping patient.
+Symptoms are often triggered by food or by stress.

-Patients have abdominal discomfort, which varies considerably but is often located in the lower abdomen, steady or cramping in nature, and relieved by defecation.
+Patients have abdominal discomfort, which varies considerably but is often located in the lower abdomen, is steady or cramping in nature, and is related to defecation.
 In addition, abdominal discomfort is temporally associated with alterations in stool frequency (increased in diarrhea-predominant IBS and decreased in constipation-predominant IBS) and consistency (ie, loose or lumpy and hard).
 Pain or discomfort related to defecation is likely to be of bowel origin; that associated with exercise, movement, urination, or menstruation usually has a different cause.

-Diagnosis of IBS is based on characteristic bowel patterns, time and character of pain, and exclusion of other disease processes through physical examination and routine diagnostic tests.
+Diagnosis of irritable bowel syndrome is based on characteristic bowel patterns, time and character of pain, and exclusion of other disease processes through physical examination and routine diagnostic tests.